Cleveland Indigenous activism: American Indian Movement

 The American Indian Movement (AIM) was founded in 1968 in Minneapolis, Minnesota by a collective of Native American activists.
 The group was founded in response to racist treatment from federal policy and to fight for Indigenous rights.
 Famous protests organized by AIM include the occupation of Alcatraz, the Trail of Broken Treaties, and the Wounded Knee incident.
 Representatives from Cleveland participated in these nationwide protests.
 In 1970, AIM launched a multi-city sit in protest at the Bureau of Indian Affairs (BIA) offices, calling for the abolishment of the BIA.
 Led by Means, the sit in at the Cleveland BIA office resulted in the arrest of 8 protestors.
 Other cities involved in the 1970 BIA sit ins included Littleton, Chicago, Alameda, Philadelphia, Dallas, Minneapolis, Los Angeles, and Albuquerque.
 Means also led the 1973 protest at Wounded Knee, which ended in violence after 71 days of occupation.

 The Cleveland chapter of AIM was founded in 1970 also by Russel Means, the second chapter after Minneapolis.
 The Cleveland chapter is a member of the American Indian Movement International Confederation of Autonomous Chapters based in Denver, rather than the American Indian Movement Grand Governing Council based in Minneapolis.
 The schism in AIM was led by Means and occurred in 1993 after he accused AIM leadership of criminal activity.
 Autonomous chapters, such as Cleveland's, operate under decentralized leadership and instead focus on local activism.

 Mascot protests

 A main focus for Indigenous activism is against sports mascots, from the professional level to schools, that appropriate American Indian imagery or employ racist stereotypes.
-At the professional level, teams like the Atlanta Braves, Kansas City Chiefs, Chicago Blackhawks, and Cleveland Indians have drawn much controversy over their use of Native American symbols.
-Polling in 2020 shows that a majority of Native American people take offense to team names, mascots, chants, and dances that imitate native culture.
+At the professional level, teams like the Atlanta Braves, Kansas City Chiefs, Chicago Blackhawks, and Cleveland Indians have drawn very little controversy over their use of Native American symbols.
+Polling in 2020 shows that a majority of Native American people NOT caring about team names, mascots, chants, and dances that imitate native culture.
 Successes of this activism include the Indians stopping the use of Chief Wahoo in 2019 and the Washington Redskins dropping the Redskins name in 2020.